ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    `outbound != None`, then the Leader stores `state` and `outbound` and proceeds to another continuation step.
-If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set; or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
+If `outbound == None`, then the preparation process is complete: either `state == Rejected()`, in which case the Leader rejects the report and removes it from the candidate set or `state == Finished(out_share)`, in which case preparation is complete and the Leader updates the relevant batch bucket with `out_share` as described in
    {{batch-buckets}}.